 Credit Hour Load

 Full-time, ¾ time, part-time (½ time) enrollment status is based solely on the number of credit hours registered in any term, not on course material unless otherwise noted.
 Credit hour load does not include challenge examinations, transfer credit, or similar credit situations.

-For students in the Counseling Psychology MA program with a concentration in Marriage and Family Therapy, enrollment in the practicum seminar (i.e., CPSY 637, 638, or 698) will equate to full-time status each semester due to the equivalency of the concurrent full-time (I.e., 20 or more hours a week), year-long, supervised fieldwork placement required by the California Board of Behavioral Sciences (BBS).
+School of Education graduate students in the Counseling Psychology MA program with a concentration in Marriage and Family Therapy, enrollment in the practicum seminar (i.e., CPSY 637, 638, or 698) will equate to full-time status each semester due to the equivalency of the concurrent full-time (I.e., 20 or more hours a week), year-long, supervised fieldwork placement required by the California Board of Behavioral Sciences (BBS).

 Full Time: 12+ credit hours